Min-max minimal surfaces, horizons and electrostatic systems: Topology of electrostatic systems

-Now, suppose $M$ contains a one-sided embedded closed minimal surface $\si$ whose two-sided cover is stable.
+Now, suppose $M$ contains a non orientable embedded closed minimal surface $\si$ whose orientable 2-cover is stable.
 We can pass to a double cover as in the last paragraph, and proceed as before to obtain a contradiction.\\

 {\bf Step 2: The number of unstable components of $\partial M$ is equal to one.}\\

 We proceed as in Lemma $3.3$ of \cite{LN}.
 Write $\partial M = \partial_u M\cup\bigl(\cup_{i=1}^{k}\partial_i M\bigr)$, where each $\partial_i M$ is stable, and $\partial_u M$ denotes the union of the unstable components.
 Let $\Sigma^{1}, \ldots, \Sigma^{\ell}$ be the connected components of $\partial_u M$.